bwz3rbot/Reddit-Flair-CommandBot/README.md

 ```
 To use this bot you must format a command like this:

-!flair <flair css class> <optional flair text>

-For example:

-!flair red my flair text
+!flair

-This will result in your user flair being updated to a red background with text of "flair text"
+This will result in granting a randomized flair.

-Try !flair help for a list of css class to choose from
 ```

 To create new flairs to add to your bot go into your Mod Dashboard and under Flairs & Emojis click on User flair.\